 329 Court Street | 718.875.6871 | caputobakery.com

 I was never a big rainbow cookie fan until I sampled those offered at Caputo Bakery.
 These tri-colored gems are deliciously coated in a dark chocolate covering and are supremely fresh on the inside.
-Caputo is also known for a fine selection of crusty, French and Italian breads baked on the premises.
+Caputo is also known for a fine selection of crusty, French, and Italian bread baked on the premises.
 It’s an old school shop with authentic Italian flare and none of the pretense of some of its newer competition.

 Sal’s Pizza Store